ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/launch-ny.md

 1. [Eric](https://thumbsupstudio.com/), a web designer
 2. [Mike](https://michaelsmealstudios.com/), a web developer

 We worked on a ton of cool stuff together.
-And made a lot of fun connections, too.
+And we made a lot of fun connections, too.
 That's probably why—a couple years removed from Bak USA—we got this message from *another* friendly face from our startup life: Celine, a marketing director at [Launch NY](https://launchny.org/).

 Celine came to us and was like, "Yo, I work at this place called Launch NY.
 We deal with startups and we need a new website.
 Are you interested?!"